paulovn/ml-vm-notebook/README.md

 the needed software packages, on an Ubuntu 22.04 box).
 On top of that, it configures and launches a Jupyter Notebook process, exported as an HTTP service to a local port.
 It allows creating notebooks with two different kernels:
-  * Python 3.10 (plain Python, with additional libraries such as NumPy, SciPy, Pandas, Matplotlib, Scikit-learn, etc),
+  * Python 3.10 (Python, with installed additional libraries such as NumPy, SciPy, Pandas, Matplotlib, Scikit-learn, etc),
-  * R
+  * R (IRkernel)

 The repository also contains a number of small example notebooks.